-Additionally, DOTD acts as the State Coordinating Agency for the NFIP and Community Rating System (CRS) to promote implementation of and compliance with NFIP regulations to prevent the loss of life and property due to flooding.
-DOTD supports parish and municipal jurisdictions by performing field audits in the floodplains and educating officials and citizens to reduce risk, remain compliant and maintain availability of flood insurance, disaster assistance, SBA, VA, and FHA loans.
-Almost all federal dollars require NFIP compliance.
-DOTD also works to support local parishes and communities to go beyond minimum NFIP requirements by enrolling in the CRS program.
-Communities can build more safely and substantially reduce flood insurance premiums as they improve their
+Additionally, the executive order directs federal Additionally, DOTD acts as the State Coordinating agencies to use, where possible, natural systems, Agency for the NFIP and Community Rating System ecosystem processes, and nature-based approaches (CRS) to promote implementation of and compliance when developing design alternatives for consideration. with NFIP regulations to prevent the loss of life and This executive order applies to all federal agencies property due to flooding.
+DOTD supports parish and associated grants and, therefore, CPRA is and municipal jurisdictions by performing field aligning state practices to be consistent with federal audits in the floodplains and educating officials programs and standards. and citizens to reduce risk, remain compliant and maintain availability of flood insurance, disaster CPRA recommends that local parish and municipal assistance, SBA, VA, and FHA loans.
+Almost all governments adopt higher freeboard requirements, federal dollars require NFIP compliance.
+DOTD also such as the FEMA Flood Insurance Rate Map (FIRM) works to support local parishes and communities BFE +2 for standard projects and BFE +3 for critical to go beyond minimum NFIP requirements by infrastructure, or building to the 500-year flood enrolling in the CRS program.
+Communities can elevation as recommended by federal policy.
+CPRA build more safely and substantially reduce flood also encourages local elevation requirements to be insurance premiums as they improve their CRS based on the best available climate science, such as 100-year flood depths derived from the 2017 CLARA Model and associated elevation heights, and support programmatic measures that reduce the impact of flooding through the National Flood Insurance Program (NFIP).
+The Statewide Flood Control Program reduces flood risk to areas experiencing structural damage or agricultural losses through a range of projects, including channel enlargement, levees, pump stations, relocation of homes and businesses, retention ponds, and other measures.
+With an average \$10 million in available funds, the program emphasizes a statewide approach where 55% of funds are allocated to rural areas and 45% to urban areas.

-CRS score.
+Department of Transportation and Development.
+DOTD works to implement flood control projects score.
 DOTD supports these activities by providing education and state coordination with FEMA and local communities to adopt higher standards.
 DOTD has also been appointed as Louisiana's Cooperating Technical Partner to assist FEMA in the development of Louisiana's FIRMs, delivering high-quality risk data, increasing awareness of flood risk, and promoting community mitigation actions.
 Additionally, DOTD's Public Works and Water Resources Division supports other Water Resources Development Programs, such as the USACE Water Development Program, NRCS Watershed Development Program, Levee Districts of Louisiana Technical Assistance Program, and the Cooperative Program with USGS.

-For more information on these DOTD programs, visit http://wwwsp.dotd.la.gov/Inside_LaDOTD/ Divisions/Engineering/Public_Works/
+For more information on these DOTD programs, visit http://wwwsp.dotd.la.gov/Inside\LaDOTD/ Divisions/Engineering/Public Works/